ruslo/hunter/docs/packages/pkg/Urho3D.rst

   :end-before: # DOCUMENTATION_END }

-Because Urho3D is using custom version of :ref:`pkg.SDL2` which is not fully compatible with upstream and :ref:`pkg.toluapp` is not working with default :ref:`pkg.Lua` version.
+Because Urho3D is using custom version of :ref:`pkg.SDL2` which is not fully compatible with upstream official API and :ref:`pkg.toluapp` is not working with default :ref:`pkg.Lua` version.

 .. code-block:: cmake